nankhatai recipe with step by step photos – easy to make nankhatais or indian shortbread cookies, spiced with cardamom and nutmeg.

 nankhatai is a popular sweet cookie cum snack recipe which is equally liked by kids as well as elders. basically it is popular as a tea time cookie and is easily available in most bakery shops in india.

-nankhatai can be called as indian shortbread cookies or biscuits. they are made with flour, sugar and ghee or butter. there are many variations of nankhatai. in this recipe i have added some besan or gram flour too. some recipes add sooji/rava or semolina also.
+nankhatai can be called as indian shortbread cookies or biscuits. they are made with all purpose flour, sugar and ghee or butter. there are many variations of nankhatai. in this recipe i have added some besan or gram flour along with sooji/rava or semolina.

 i shall be posting more versions of nankhatai since this is one indian cookie which is a favorite in the family and they get over in no time. during diwali & christmas, nankhatai is made in many homes.

 i still remember growing up when ovens were a rarity, huge trays of these melt in the mouth biscuits would be baked in the local bakery by my mom and her friends from the neighborhood.

 if you are fond of nankhatai then you can easily make it at home. make them in bulk and store in air tight container to enjoy them for next few days. this nankhatai recipe makes 10 large nankhatais, but you can easily make small to medium shaped ones. you can also double this recipe.

 - 1 cup maida or all purpose flour, 125 grams

 - 1 tsp baking powder

 - 2 tbsp sooji/fine rava/cream of wheat, 20 grams